davidhaase/monsters-rolodex/README.md

 # Monsters Rolodex
-This is a playful static webapp built as a tutorial and showcase for coding React.
+This is a playful static React webapp built as a tutorial and showcase for coding React.
 Monsters Rolodex displays business cards for various monsters with basic search functionality.

 - It can be viewed on Github Pages, check it out: https://davidhaase.github.io/monsters-rolodex/